12 Proven Ways to Stay Healthy after Giving Birth (Postpartum Survival)

 Getting outside was how I found time for myself as a new parent.
 Some days, even though it was cold, I would bundle up and go for a walk, even if it was just 10 minutes.
 I felt like my baby always needed me, and that was stressful and kept my anxiety through the roof.

-Having a baby in the dead of winter was DIFFICULT, as the days were short and mostly dark, the outside temperatures were cold and sometimes there was snow.
+In the months when I was trying to survive winter with a newborn, the days were short and mostly dark, and it was cold, and sometimes there was snow.
 I felt trapped, at home with my newborn, not knowing day from night.

 On as many occasions as I could, I got outside.
 It was nice to remember that life was going on, and that the sky was blue.
 I appreciated all the joys of being outside, like getting steps and getting my legs moving.
 I used some of the ways I worked out during pregnancy like walking, and looked forward to when I could bike again.